JessNwin/rate-my-student/README.md

 Describe the user stories designed for the project, including clear acceptance criteria and point estimate for each of them.
 User stories must be consistent with the use case diagram.
 Refer to the user stories using US#1, US#2, etc. At least one of the user stories, not related to user creation or authentication, must be detailed by a sequence diagram.

+### US#1

+*As a user, I want to register on the online platform as a student or a professor so that I can log-in.
+Given that a user provides a ID number, their name, email, password, major, department, and a small biography, when the user clicks on the "Sign Up" button then their user information is saved and a user profile is created.
+When signup is successful, I am an authorized user and I can log-in with my email and password.
+If my credentials are valid then I am able to access my reviews, search through a directory of other users and their ratings, create reviews, view my recomendations, and log out.*

+Additional Information:
+* Student sign-up includes Id, name, major, email, biography, and password*
+* Professor sign-up includes Id, name, department, biography, email, password. *
+* Professors will only display the reviews they have created."

+### US#2

+*As an authenticated user, from the homepage I want access a user directory to search a professor or a student.
+I can select a user to view their information and stats.
+For each user, I can view essential details such as their name, the occupation (student/professor), a short bio, major/department, average review for different criterias, and a list of their reviews.*

+Additional information:

+* Students will have name, major, bio, and average reviews of different criterias. *
+* Professors will have name, department, and bio. *
+* reviews displayed should only show the comment and review left.
+User who left the review should remain anonymous. *

+### US#3
+*As an authorized user, when I access another user's review page, I can leave a review.
+When the user clicks "Review" button, the user will be directed to create a review.
+If the subject being review is a professor, the user will be directed to ratemyprofessor.com.
+If the review is for a student, the user will be redirected to a form to rate students based mastery of subject matter, work ethic, collaboration and teamwork, and leave a comment.
+When the review is complete, the user will click the "submit button".
+The student being reviewed will update to include the new review made and will display on their their profile.
+Upon submission, individual criterias and overall average will recalculate and update.*

+Additional Information:
+* Students will have a review form. *
+* Professors will be redirected to ratemyprofessor.com *
+* The criterias will be on a scale of 1-5. *

+### US#4

+*As a student, I can access a list of my reviews that my cohort has made for me.
+I can select the review and click the "Report" button.
+Upon reporting, the flagged review will be made available to the admin for investigation.*

+Additional information:
+* Flagged review will be added to Admin list of flagged reports. *

+###6 US#5

+*As a professor, I can recommend a student for academic opportunities.
+I can access a list of  5 students with the highest reviews from my home page to have gain insight on potential canidates.
+I can access a list of user from a directory.
+When I select a user, I can click on the "recommend" button.
+Upon recommendation, student recomendation list will update and a message will be sent to the student.
+Students will have ability to access messages from their home page.*

+### US#6

+*As an admin, I will have a list of flagged reviews for investigation on my homepage.
+I can modify or delete flagged reviews.
+I can also send a warning to a user for use inappropriate language and behavior.
+I can select the user involved and when upon clicking "Send Warning", the user will have a warning sent to their message page.*

 ## Model

 At a minimum, this section should have a class diagram that succinctly describes the main classes designed for this project, as well as their associations.
+### Use Case Diagram

 # Development Process